 When putting the contents back in, some have had success by coating the globe with a surfactant (bubble soap, dish soap, GooKit surf) first, swishing it around and then pouring it out, leaving a thin coating behind.This coating can help the wax not stick to the sides of the globe.

 Sometimes this is not enough.
 If the lamp has been ran for too long and the wax has been burnt up, you may need to take an extra step.
-Since wax is a petroleum product, gasoline and paint thinner work very well to dissolve the wax.
-Gasoline works better than paint thinner, but it may scare you off due to how flammable it is.
-Gasoline used to be used as an all purpose cleaner a while back (ask your grandparents/parents), so it is not that uncommon!
+Since wax is a petroleum product, paint thinner works very well to dissolve the wax.
 You will need to let the lamp soak for 24 hours to make sure the hardest, crustiest, burnt-on wax is dissolved.
-Otherwise when you refill the bottle the wax will stick again!
-The wax may still stick to the globe after trying all of these methods.
-Nobody has yet to find a method that works every time 100% of the time.
-If you know how to fix sticking wax post your solution!
+Use a bottle brush and clean the inside surface of the glass as best as possible.
+Simply soaking the lamp is not going to be enough.